CVE

-I identified and responsibly disclosed a Moderate-severity vulnerability in python-ecdsa, a widely used Python cryptography library with 47.8M downloads in the last month.
+I identified, responsibly disclosed, and contributed the fix for a Moderate-severity vulnerability in python-ecdsa, a widely used Python cryptography library with 47.8M downloads in the last month.

 I found this issue while reviewing python-ecdsa with a very specific question in mind: